CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

     Syntax
 ****************************************

+The API descriptions are structured as follows.
+First, a brief overview is provided, followed by an optional, more detailed explanation.
+Next, the argument parameters are listed, accompanied by descriptions of each variable.
-Next is a table illustrating the syntax for the Mid-Level Library functions.
-The C functions are shown in the top half of the table, followed by the corresponding Fortran routines in the bottom half of the table.
-Fortran subroutines identified in green indicates APIs which do not have explicit interfaces.
-Input variables are shown in an upright blue font, and output variables are shown in a slanted red font.
-Note, as of CGNS-3.1.0, some of the arguments to the Mid-Level Library have changed from int to cgsize_t in order to support 64-bit data.
-Changed APIs can quickly be identified by searching for cgsize_t.
-For each function, the right-hand column lists the modes (read, write, and/or modify) applicable to that function.
+Finally, there is a summary of the return value.
+Note, as of CGNS-3.1.0, some of the arguments to the Mid-Level Library have changed from *int* to *cgsize_t* in order to support 64-bit data.
+Changed APIs can quickly be identified by searching for *cgsize_t*.

-The input and output variables are then listed and defined.
+..
+MLL_Language-ref:

 ****************************************
     Language